A true pilaster is a decorative feature that gives the effect that it is used to support a ceiling in or outside a building.

 Using pilasters as a support for a worktop

-Pilasters can be used at the end of a kitchen run to support a worktop, providing them have been secured properly.
-The pilasters aren’t usually used this way as 1 side is usually hidden away.
+Pilasters can be used at the end of a kitchen run to support a worktop, providing they have been secured properly.
+Pilasters aren’t usually used this way, as one side is usually hidden away.
 Because of this, pilasters are only painted on 3 sides.

-Here are some more examples of pilasters used on some of our customers’ kitchen installations.
+Here are some more examples of kitchen pilasters used in some of our customers’ kitchen installations.

 Pilaster cross section